-- 13. The national authority- - (a) shall consider and approve or refuse applications for the categories of registration contemplated in section 29(a) or (b); - (b) may cancel any registration approved by it in the manner contemplated in this 20 Act: - (c) may determine conditions applicable to the categories of registration contemplated in section 29(a) or (b); and - (d) may exercise any other power and shall perform any other duty conferred or imposed on it in terms of this Act.
+- 13. The national authority- - (a) shal I consider and approve or refuse applications for the categories of 35 registration contemplated in section 27(a) and (b); - (b) may cancel any registration approved by it of deemed to be approved by it in the manner contemplated in this Act; - (c) may determine conditions applicable to the categories of registration contemplated in section 27(a) and (b); and - (d) may exercise any other power and shall perform any other duty conferred or imposed on it in terms of this Act.